Retail park

 A retail park is a type of shopping centre found on the fringes of most large towns and cities in the United Kingdom and other European countries.
-They form a key aspect of European retail geographies, alongside indoor shopping centres, standalone stores like hypermarkets and more traditional high streets.
+Retail parks form a key aspect of European retail geographies, alongside indoor shopping centres, standalone stores like hypermarkets and more traditional high streets.
+They are a similar retail model to the North American power centers, neighborhood shopping centers and strip malls.

 Cushman & Wakefield define a retail park as any shopping centre with mostly retail warehouse units, of a size 5000 sqm or larger.

-Retail parks have a number of retailers in a single location, but as opposed to an indoor centre, there is no roof and they aren't therefore weather-proof.
+Retail parks have a number of retailers in a single location, but as opposed to an indoor centre, there is no roof, and they are therefore not weatherproof.

 History

-Retail parks originate from out of town retail location containing big box retailers which are not suited to pedestrianised high streets, such as garden centres, home stores supermarkets.
+Retail parks originate in out-of-town retail locations containing big box retailers which are not suited to pedestrianised high streets, such as garden centres, home stores and supermarkets.

-More recently, many high street retaillers have moved to retail parks, since retail parks offer cheaper rents and cheaper parking for customers.
+More recently, many high street retailers have moved to retail parks, since retail parks offer cheaper rents and cheaper parking for customers.
 For example, in the UK, Marks and Spencer and Next have closed or downsized many high streets stores and moved them to retail parks.

 Geography

 Retail parks generally are located in highly accessible locations and are aimed at households owning a car, though there are often also bus services.
 They are an alternative to city centre shopping districts.
-Such developments have been encouraged by cheaper, more affordable land on the outskirts of towns and cities, and with loose planning controls in a number of Enterprise Zones, making planning and development very easy.
+Such developments have been encouraged by cheaper, more affordable land on the outskirts of towns and cities, and with loose planning controls in a number of enterprise zones, making planning and development significantly easier.
 There are over 1,500 retail parks across the UK.

 Retail parks normally have large car parks (parking lots) and are not designed for people to browse, but instead for more direct shopping trips.
 This has meant retail parks have faced economic competition from Internet retail, since they have not historically offered the same experience factor as town centre retail.
 Vacancy rates in shopping centres in the UK are almost twice those of retail parks.

 Town planning policies which favour retail park development pose a threat to high streets as customers are deterred from high street stores.
-However most retail parks are the result of lack of planning rather than pro-car policies; car-centric urban planning such as retail parks are 'the unwitting result of a set of planning rules'.
+However, most retail parks are the result of lack of planning rather than pro-car policies; car-centric urban planning such as retail parks are 'the unwitting result of a set of planning rules'.